benax-rw/CallBlocker/README.md

 # OffGuard
-Manages Incoming Calls and SMSes.
+Manages Incoming Calls and SMS's.

 OffGuard doesn't simply block calls it also automatically and intelligently replies to a caller.